georgexyz19/georgexyz.com/content/posts/inkscape-setup.md

 </div>

 The third tab `View Original TeX` on the dialog enables you to view texts of equations.
-Choose an equation in Inskscape and click `Apply` button.
+Choose an equation in Inkscape and click `Apply` button.
 A dialog will pop up showing equation input.

 ### Ubuntu Setup